jilljenn/tryalgo.org/club-ecl/index.md

 ---
 layout: page
-title: Université de Lille - Algorithms II
+title: Université de Lille 2020-2021
+parent: Training
 ---

 To contact JJ Vie, click the mail at the bottom of the page.